washwin/TATA-motors-database/blueprints/Entities and relationships.md

 Relationships:

-Customers can make Sales (1-to-Many relationship).
+Clients can make Sales (1-to-Many relationship).
 Vehicles can be sold in Sales (1-to-Many relationship).
-Customers can have Service Appointments (1-to-Many relationship).
+Clients can have Service Appointments (1-to-Many relationship).
 Vehicles can have Service Appointments (1-to-Many relationship).
 Parts in the Parts Inventory are supplied by Suppliers (Many-to-1 relationship).
 Employees can undergo Employee Training (1-to-Many relationship).